 Number Of Users

 Approx 100+ million iPhones have been sold.
-That alone speaks volumes about the user engagement, and the market that you can jump into.
-So with more users using less types of devices, the iOS ecosystem allows for more viral events to take place, or at least has the numbers to do so.
+That alone speaks volumes about the user engagement and the market that you can jump into.
+So with more users using fewer types of devices, the iOS ecosystem allows for more viral events to take place, or at least has the numbers to do so.

 Ease Of Developing And Designing

-iOS development is much more UI/UX friendly with stuff like Interface Builder built into Xcode, and though more restricting, easier frameworks to work with on iOS makes UI easy to handle, so iOS developer can focus on making the user’s experience a great one.
+iOS development is much more UI/UX friendly with stuff like Interface Builder built into Xcode, and though more restricting, easier frameworks to work with on iOS makes UI easy to handle, so the iOS developer can focus on making the user’s experience a great one.
 Android, is also nascent, and you kinda have to build from scratch.
-Though building/designing is more interesting and exciting in Android as there are more possibilities, since you get to start from scratch but much more time intensive.
+Though building/designing is more interesting and exciting in Android as there are more possibilities since you get to start from scratch but much more time-intensive.

 The Majority Doesn’t Care

-In iOS development sometimes, it’s easy to forget how much the end user doesn’t care about how cool the back end is, or what other cool things it can do.
-They just care about if it works, they way they think it will, in a simple and intuitive manner.
-In that sense, the iOS caters very well intuitively to users who aren’t power users or techies.
+In iOS development sometimes, it’s easy to forget how much the end-user doesn’t care about how cool the back end is, or what other cool things it can do.
+They just care about if it works, the way they think it will, in a simple and intuitive manner.
+In that sense, the iOS caters very well intuitively to users who aren’t powered users or techies.